NSUR COIN (NSUR) Reaches Self Reported Market Cap of $98.60 Million

-NSUR COIN (NSUR) traded flat against the U.S. dollar during the 24 hour period ending at 14:00 PM Eastern on June 4th.
-One NSUR COIN token can now be bought for $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.
-During the last seven days, NSUR COIN has traded flat against the U.S. dollar.
-NSUR COIN has a market capitalization of $98.60 million and approximately $440.41 worth of NSUR COIN was traded on exchanges in the last 24 hours.
+NSUR COIN (NSUR) traded flat against the dollar during the 1-day period ending at 11:00 AM Eastern on June 8th.
+During the last seven days, NSUR COIN has traded flat against the dollar.
+NSUR COIN has a market cap of $98.60 million and $440.41 worth of NSUR COIN was traded on exchanges in the last 24 hours.
+One NSUR COIN token can now be purchased for about $0.0001 or 0.00000000 BTC on exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.